pgcentralfoundation/pgrx/README.md

  - Windows is not supported.
 It could be, but will require a bit of work with `cargo-pgx` and figuring out how to compile `pgx`'s "cshim" static library.

+## TODO

+There's a few things on our immediate TODO list

+ - Cleanup and merge PR #5 for Background Worker support.
+It looks like the only remaining work is another procmaro, maybe `#[pg_bgworker_main]` to automate some of the boilerplate and make sure it's safe
+ - Better trigger function support.  `pgx` does support creating trigger functions in Rust (need examples!) but it doesn't automatically generate any of the DDL for them.
+This too likely needs a procmaro like `#[pg_trigger]`
+ - Automatic extension schema upgrade scripts, based on diffs from a previous git tag and HEAD.
+Likely, this will be build into the `cargo-pgx` subcommand and make use of https://github.com/zombodb/postgres-parser.

 ## Contributing

 We are most definitely open to contributions of any kind.
 Bug Reports, Feature Requests, Documentation,